Oven Baked Turkey Wings

 Ingredients Needed

 For oven baked turkey wings, you need some turkey wings and a few herbs and spices.
-You only need 8 ingredients including salt and pepper!
+You only need 8 ingredients in total including salt and pepper!

 Fresh turkey wings in a bowl, spices and herbs on a plate, and melted butter in a small bowl.